Blinken blasts 'aggressive' China, North Korea's 'systemic, widespread' rights abuses

 SEOUL/TOKYO (Reuters) - U.S. Secretary of State Antony Blinken said on Wednesday China was acting aggressively and repressively, and accused North Korea of committing “systemic and widespread abuses” against its own people.

-Blinken’s remarks disclosed a fissure in Washington and Seoul’s approach to China and North Korea, openly pressing South Korea to join hands in keeping Beijing in check and improving Pyongyang’s human rights violations.
+Blinken’s remarks exposed a fissure in the approaches of Washington and to China and North Korea, openly pressing South Korea to join hands to keep Beijing in check and stressing the need to stand up for human rights in North Korea.

-Blinken is visiting Japan and South Korea alongside Defense Secretary Lloyd Austin, in a first overseas trip by top-level members of President Joe Biden’s administration aimed at rebuilding U.S. alliances in Asia.
+Blinken was visiting Japan and South Korea alongside Defense Secretary Lloyd Austin, in a first overseas trip by top-level members of President Joe Biden’s administration aimed at rebuilding U.S. alliances in Asia.

-At talks with South Korean Foreign Minister Chung Eui-yong in Seoul, Blinken said China was using “coercion and aggression,” citing its posturing over Taiwan and Hong Kong and in the East and South China Seas where it has territorial disputes with Japan and other Asian nations.
+At talks with South Korean Foreign Minister Chung Eui-yong in Seoul, Blinken said China was using “coercion and aggression,” citing its actions towards Taiwan and Hong Kong and in the contested East and South China Seas.

-China’s extensive territorial claims in the East and South China Seas have become a priority issue in increasingly testy relations between Washington and Beijing.
+China’s extensive territorial claims in the East and South China Seas, contested by Japan and other Asian states, have become a priority issue in increasingly testy relations between Washington and Beijing.

-Beijing’s territorial ambitions have prompted Japan to seek even closer ties with the United States, but the Sino-U.S. rivalry posed a challenge for Seoul, which is not eager to provoke China, its largest economic partner and a key North Korea ally.
+Beijing’s claims have prompted Japan to seek even closer ties with the United States, but the Sino-U.S. rivalry poses a challenge for Seoul, which is not eager to provoke China, its largest economic partner and an ally of North Korea.

-“China is using coercion and aggression to systematically erode the autonomy in Hong Kong, undercut democracy in Taiwan, abuse human rights and its regime in Tibet and assert maritime claims in the South China Sea that violate international law,” Blinken said.
+“China is using coercion and aggression to systematically erode autonomy in Hong Kong, undercut democracy in Taiwan, abuse human rights in Xinjiang and Tibet, and assert maritime claims in the South China Sea that violate international law,” Blinken said.

-China’s foreign ministry protested the joint statement, calling it a “malicious attack” and “gross interference in China’s internal affairs.”

 Blinken urged Seoul to “stand up to shared values” together to prevent a “dangerous erosion of democracy” in the region.

-He told an online roundtable of Japanese journalists in Tokyo earlier on Wednesday that China was raising tensions by “acting both more repressively at home and more aggressively abroad.”
+He told an online roundtable with Japanese journalists in Tokyo earlier on Wednesday that China was raising tensions by “acting both more repressively at home and more aggressively abroad.”

-The comments echoed a joint statement issued by Blinken, Austin and their Japanese counterparts after “2+2” talks in Tokyo, and come ahead of Blinken’s first in-person meetings with Chinese counterparts planned for later this week in Alaska.
+The comments echoed a joint statement issued by Blinken, Austin and their Japanese counterparts after “2+2” talks in Tokyo, and came ahead of Blinken’s first in-person meetings with Chinese counterparts planned for this week in Alaska.

-“We look forward to the opportunity to lay out in very clear terms to our Chinese counterparts some of the concerns that we have about the actions they’re taking,” said Blinken.
+“We look forward to the opportunity to lay out in very clear terms to our Chinese counterparts some of the concerns that we have about the actions they’re taking,” Blinken said.China’s foreign ministry protested the joint statement, calling it a “malicious attack” and “gross interference in China’s internal affairs.”

+In Washington, where lawmakers are crafting a sweeping package of legislation to counter China’s behavior, Senate Republican Leader Mitch McConnell praised the Democratic Biden administration for working with allies on the issue.

+“That clear-eyed talk is certainly welcome, but it’s just the first step,” he said, adding that Washington should respond “in tough ways” to China’s espionage activity, human rights violations and trade misdeeds.

 ‘AUTHORITARIAN REGIME’